Exam Information – Spring 2021

 - Check the button next to operating system installed on your system to select the appropriate version of Exam4 to download.

 • Windows – If you are unsure what version of Windows is installed, right click on the Windows icon in the lower left corner of your screen, then select System from the list.
 Scroll down to the section titled Windows Specifications and find your OS Edition.
-Your version MUST be Windows 10.
-If it is Windows 8.1 or earlier, you must upgrade to Windows 10 or you will not be able to take your exams with Exam4.
+Your version MUST be Windows 10 (1803 or newer).
+If it is Windows 8.1 or earlier, you must upgrade to supported version of Windows 10 or you will not be able to take your exams with Exam4.

 • Mac – If you are unsure what version of Mac OSX is installed, go up the Apple icon in the upper left corner of your screen, then select About This Mac.
 A dialog box will appear with the OS version.
-Your version MUST begin with either 14 or 10.15.
-If it is 10.13 or earlier, you must upgrade to at least 10.14 or you will not be able to take your exams with Exam4.
+Your version MUST begin with either 10.13.6 (High Sierra), 10.14.6 (Mojave) 10.15.7 (Catalina), or 11.x (Big Sur).
+If it is 10.13.5 or earlier, you must upgrade to one of these versions or you will not be able to take your exams with Exam4.

 - Select Submit Form, then select the download link.